KaoruMuta/IGStoryButtonKit/README.md

 ## Swift Package Manager

 # Contribution
 If you find any issue, please let me know on Issues.
 Also, If you propose and implement new features, please open Pull Requests.

-Let's discuss together to improve that this OSS becomes more convenient for developers!
+Let's discuss together to improve that this OSS becomes more convenient for developers! p.s.
+I'm really happy and improve a motivation to give me star :)

 # Future Work
 - [ ] Introduce loading animation with dash line to make current animation richer (High Priority, but it seems difficult)